Controller Implementation¶

 double timeStep() const

 Returns the time step.
-Given in seconds.
+The unit is seconds.

 double currentTime() const

-The SimpleController allows for input and output via a body object.
-The body object is a Choreonoid internal expression for Body Model and an instance of the Body class defined in C++.
-The Body class is a data structure used to store the robot model and its state, so it can be used to store values like joint angle, torque, sensor status, and other data implicated in input/output.
-This is why the SimpleController allows for input and output via a body object.
-The body object can be obtained via the body function of the IO object.
+In Simple Controller, input/output is performed via a “Body object”.
+The Body object is the internal representation in Choreonoid of the Body Model, and is an instance of the “Body class” defined in C++.
+Since the Body class is a data structure for storing the robot model and its state, it can also store values related to joint angles, torques, and sensor states that are input/output targets.
+Therefore, in Simple Controller, input/output is performed via this Body object.
+The Body object for this purpose can be obtained with the body function of the IO object.

-Link objects¶
+Link Object¶

 int numJoints() const